-Due to the providers? licensure requirements with the Office of the Inspector General, Model II providers are limited to one individual outside of their Certificate of Need (CoN) area.
-This, and the waiver?s certification requirements, limits the number of providers in an area.
-However, participants are free to choose a different entity to conduct and complete their initial and 6-month level of care assessment.
+The participant has the option to chose a different entity to conduct and complete their initial and 6 month level of care assessment.
 The state requires person-centered service plan development and monitoring functions be administratively separate from service provision.
-Compliance with this requirement is monitored by the state during certification/recertification reviews or at any time a participant or their representative expresses a concern and during random sampling quality review checks.
+Compliance with this requirement is monitored by the state during certification/recertification reviews or at any time a participant or their representative expresses a concern.